jayaraj0304/Portifolio/README.md

 If you'd like to connect or collaborate, reach out via:

-Email:jayarajthamatam123@gmail.com
+Email: jayarajthamatam123@gmail.com

-LinkedIn: [linkedin.com/in/jayaraj-thamatam1]
+LinkedIn: linkedin.com/in/jayaraj-thamatam1

-GitHub: [github.com/jayaraj0304]
+GitHub: github.com/jayaraj0304